reflectoring/reflectoring.github.io/_posts/2020-10-07-hibernate-search.md

 |Can perform term based search| Can only match exact text|

 ## Preparing Entities For Indexing
-As I have said in the introduction to index entities we just need to annotate the entities and its fields with a couple of annotations.
+As mentioned in the introduction to index entities we just need to annotate the entities and their fields with a couple of annotations.

-Let's start with the `@Indexed` annotation.
+Let's have a look at those annotations.

 ### `@Indexed` Annotation